-As the weeks passed my symptoms got worse, a lot worse.
+As the weeks passed my symptoms got worse . . . a lot worse.
 I was in so much pain and had so much fatigue I did not want to do or go anywhere.
 My social life stopped.
-I remember laying in bed just starring at the wall.
+I remember laying in bed just staring at the wall.
 I did not even have the energy to pay attention to a television show or read a book.
-I would rest between activities with my children then twins 5 and a daughter 9.
+I would rest between activities with my children.
 I felt as if my life was slipping through my hands.

-My husband had to work..
-I had worked off and on as a nurse but it was almost impossible at this time.
-My children became afraid and I did not even pick up on it until one ot the twins asked me if plaquenil an antimalarial drug I was started on would make me all better.
+My husband had to work.
+I had worked off and on as a nurse, but it was almost impossible at this time.
+My children became afraid, and I did not even pick up on it until one of the twins asked me if Plaquenil, an antimalarial drug I was started on, would make me all better.

 My back pain and sciatic became worse to the point that I could not get comfortable either sitting or standing.
 I developed a pronounced limp and began to lose muscle mass in my right calf.

-Phil preformed surgery on my back and found a ruptured disk and above that another bulging disk
+Phil performed surgery on my back and found a ruptured disk and above that, another bulging disk

 By this time I had accepted my diseased but still mourned for lost time with my children.
 Today they are grown and we have 4 beautiful granddaughters.
 I have good and bad days but have learned to read my symptoms better and not to overdue.

 Doctors do not know the cause of systemic lupus erythematosus.
 It is believed people are born with a predisposition to the disease.
 Something in the environment then triggers the disease, such as stress, virus, or other factors in the environment.
 Lupus is more common in women than in men and more often manifested in Blacks, Hispanics, and Asians.
 Sunlight is thought to trigger lupus symptoms as it causes inflammation.
 Certain drugs can also trigger symptoms.
 The drugs include; chlorpromazine, Apresoline, and also Pronestyl, and Procanbid.
 Another possible trigger is the Epstein Barr virus.